atolab/zenoh-web/content/blog/2023-03-21-zenoh-vs-mqtt-kafka-dds.md

 [here](https://zenoh.io/blog/2022-09-30-zenoh-bahamut/#improved-performance),
 [here](https://zenoh.io/blog/2022-04-14-rust-async-eval/), and
 [here](https://zenoh.io/blog/2021-07-13-zenoh-performance-async/)), so far there were no peformance evaluations that compared Zenoh with other technologies.
-Yet, this was a question commonly asked on Zenoh's discord server and on github, thus we decided to look into this.
+Yet, this was a question commonly asked on Zenoh's discord server and on github.
-In this blog, we'll present an evaluation conducted by the [National Taiwan University](https://www.ntu.edu.tw/english/) with our support where Zenoh\'s performance is compared with MQTT, Kafka, and DDS.
+In this blog, we'll present an evaluation conducted by the [National Taiwan University](https://www.ntu.edu.tw/english/) where Zenoh\'s performance is compared with MQTT, Kafka, and DDS.
 A comprehensive version of this blog is available on [arXiv](https://arxiv.org/abs/2303.09419) to provide a detailed description and analysis for further study [^median_vs_mean].